RevenueCat/purchases-ios/RELEASING.md

 #### (Somewhat) automated process:
-1. Create a branch bump/x.y.z
+1. Start a git-flow release/x.y.z
 1. Create a CHANGELOG.latest.md with the changes for the current version (to be used by Fastlane for the github release notes)
 1. Update the version number in `RCPurchases.m`, `Purchases.podspec` and in